losAnZe/Nayaymadad/design.md

 ### Property 38: Bilingual Citation Display

-*For any* citation displayed, the NyayMadad_App SHALL show the law name in both English and the user's preferred language (if translation is available).
+*For any* citation displayed, the Nayaymadad_App SHALL show the law name in both English and the user's preferred language (if translation is available).

 **Validates: Requirements 10.4**